Step 1: Open Coddo

 - Write a descriptive title

-- Add detailed instructions for Claude Code
+- Add detailed instructions for the agent

 - Optionally add tags and attach images